 Kayla & Courtney

-After almost a year of living with her diagnosis, Kayla and her family were able to enjoy a much needed weekend away to Great Wolf Lodge through the Starlight Escapes Program to enjoy some time away from the hospital, relax and also meet some new friends!
+After almost a year of living with her diagnosis, Kayla and her family were able to enjoy a much needed weekend away at Great Wolf Lodge through the Starlight Great Escapes Wishes program, where they could enjoy some time away from the hospital, relax and also meet some new friends!

 With only a few months into the New Year, Kayla was re-admitted to the hospital and now diagnosed with a new condition called Superior Mesenteric Artery (SMA) Syndrome; a rare digestive disorder only affecting about 500 people.

 While these medical conditions have catastrophically interrupted her life and have resulted in dozens of extended in-patient hospitalizations, Kayla enforces strict rules that “only positive and happy people” are welcome to visit her when she is unwell.
 Her positivity and enthusiasm about living her life despite her illness, is absolutely contagious.

 Courtney, Kayla's younger sister, is 21-years-old and has supported Kayla since she was first diagnosed.
 She has been a huge supporter at home with her younger siblings, all while maintaining excellent grades and playing on her Rep Soccer Team.
 Courtney loves running fundraisers with Kayla, because the time they spend together planning is a lot of fun.
 Kayla is her best friend, and she is thankful for Starlight Children's Foundation Canada for being so supportive and always being there to make her family's days brighter.

 Their determination to give back to others who are a part of the Starlight family is truly inspirational!